robpomeroy/A-Home-for-Mo/content/faqs.md

 **Q: Chester seems expensive.
 Can't you move somewhere cheaper?**

-A: We have considered this, but there are many things anchoring us to Chester, from the boys' school to the specialist medical professionals old in all aspects of Mo's care.
+A: We have considered this, but there are many things anchoring us to Chester, from the boys' school to the specialist medical professionals involved in all aspects of Mo's care.